RichardLitt/burntfen.com/_projects/access-land.md

 ---
 {% include JB/setup %}

-i built a petition website for a coalition of 50+ organizations committed to increasing access to public land through open data.
+As part of my job at <a href="../hipcamp">Hipcamp</a>, I built a petition website for a coalition of 50+ organizations, including REI, The Sierra Club, and Code for America, committed to increasing access to public land through open data.
+The code was based on a petition site from [Freedom of the Press](https://twitter.com/FreedomofPress), and the design was touched up by the amazing designer [Julian Bialowas](http://julianbialowas.com/).

+<a href="https://github.com/RichardLitt/accessland.org">Source Code</a>.